-- DIS invested US\$ 924.4m1 from FY'12 to FY'19, mostly related to 22 newbuildings ordered since 2012. - DIS invested US\$ 30.4m in FY'22 and US\$ 29.8m in FY'23 to exercise its purchase options on High Adventurer and High Explorer, respectively. - In Q2'24, DIS announced the acquisition of a 2017-built 'Eco' MR vessel for a consideration of US\$ 43.5m, with expected delivery in July'24. - In Q2'24, DIS signed a shipbuilding contract with Jiangsu New Yangzi Shipbuilding Co., China, for the purchase of 4 new LR1 vessels for a total investment of approximately US\$ 223.2m1.
-DIS will pay the shipyard 20% of the contract price for the newbuildings in Q2'24, with the remaining CAPEX due between FY'26 and FY'27.
+- DIS invested US\$ 924.4m1 from FY'12 to FY'19, mostly related to 22 newbuildings ordered since 2012. - DIS invested US\$ 30.4m in FY'22, US\$ 29.8m in FY'23 and US\$ 31.0m in Q3'24 to exercise its purchase options on High Adventurer, High Explorer and Crimson Jade, respectively. - In Q2'24, DIS signed a shipbuilding contract with Jiangsu New Yangzi Shipbuilding Co., China, for the purchase of 4 LR1 vessels for a total investment of approximately US\$ 223.2m1.
+DIS paid 20% of the newbuildings' contract price to the shipyard in Q2'24, with the remaining instalments for these vessels due between FY'26 and FY'27.

 DIS' large investment plan, which led to an important renewal of its owned fleet, consisting now mostly of eco-vessels, was completed in Oct'19.
-In FY'24 DIS' investments mainly relate to the acquisition of an 'Eco' second-hand vessel and to the order of 4 new LR1 vessels.
+In FY'24 DIS' investments relate mainly to the exercise of the purchase option on a time-charted-in vessel and to the first-installment for 4 recently ordered LR1 newbuildings.